Christmas Day may be over, but there’s still a week til the New Year. Here are some suggestions for things to do in the time known as Twixmas!

-There are plenty of different ways to reduce your stress levels, and they might not all work for you.
+There are plenty of different ways to relax at Christmas time and they might not all work for you.
 Some people might prefer to go for a walk, others might enjoy a long soak in the bath.

-Once you find the right recipe for your own relaxation, you’ll find it much easier to deal with any last minute preparations for New Year’s Eve.
+Once you’ve found the right recipe for your own relaxation, you’ll find it much easier to deal with any last minute preparations for New Year’s Eve.

 Get ready for New Year’s Eve

 And talking of preparations for New Year’s Eve, this is the time to do your last minute checks for the big night.